tdsrlllc/Machine-Learning/README.md

 # Machine-Learning
-This repository is to load my work and projects that i have worked on during the semester in Computer science.
+This repository is dedicated to showcasing the work and projects I have completed throughout the semester in my Computer Science studies.
+It includes a variety of tasks and assignments that demonstrate my skills and understanding of key concepts in the field.

 Phyton